DiligentGraphics/DiligentEngine/README.md

 * *bin* subdirectory will contain dynamic libraries.

 When linking statically, you will need to list DiligentCore as well as all third-party libraries used by the engine.
-Besides that you may also need to specify platform-specific system libraries.
+Besides that, you will also need to specify platform-specific system libraries.
-In case of Windows the full list of libraries your project will need to link against may look like this:
+For Windows platform, the list of libraries your project will need to link against may look like this:

 ```
-DiligentCore.lib glslangd.lib HLSLd.lib OGLCompilerd.lib OSDependentd.lib SPIRVCross.lib SPIRVd.lib SPIRV-Tools.lib SPIRV-Tools-opt.lib glew-static.lib vulkan-1.lib dxgi.lib d3d11.lib d3d12.lib d3dcompiler.lib opengl32.lib
+DiligentCore.lib glslangd.lib HLSL.lib OGLCompilerd.lib OSDependent.lib SPIRVCross.lib SPIRV.lib SPIRV-Tools-opt.lib SPIRV-Tools.lib glew-static.lib vulkan-1.lib dxgi.lib d3d11.lib d3d12.lib d3dcompiler.lib opengl32.lib
 ```

-Another way is to generate build files (such as Visual Studio projects) and add them to your build system.
+Another way to intergrate the engine is to generate build files (such as Visual Studio projects) and add them to your build system.
 Build customization described below can help tweak the settings for your specific needs.

 <a name="build_option"></a>